 What Are The Best Espresso Beans?

-But there’s the catch.
-If you don’t get the right coffee beans, even the best super-automatic espresso machine can brew a cup of something weak, sour, or bland.
+But there IS a catch.
+If you don’t get the beans right even the best espresso machine and a world-class barista will pull something weak, sour, or bland.
 How can you prevent this?

 Not to worry.
-In this article, we share seven of our favorite espresso beans so you can brew espresso you love, every time.
+In this article, we share 8 of our favorite espresso beans so you can brew espresso you love.
+Every.
+Single.
+Morning.

 |Peet's Arabian Mocha Sanani||

 |Kicking Horse Coffee Cliff Hanger Espresso||